the-low-res-artist/rpgforge.docs/src/import_spritesheet.md

 ![import_animation_collection_location.png](./../media/import/import_animation_collection_location.png)

 > 🐲 This is an **Animation Collection**.
-Double-click this object in your Project window to edit your animations if necessary !
+Double-click this object in your Project window to edit your animations again if necessary !